 "So many kids tell me they come out of the battle with cancer feeling like they are better for it.
 I hope having a tool like music to cope with pain and anxiety lasts far beyond the illness," she said.

-In October 2008, when Collier began providing music therapy to patients at the Aflac Center, Snyder was hired as music therapist at the CIRU at Scottish Rite?essentially doubling the size of the music therapy program.
-Using music to help infants andyoung adults recover from stroke and brain injury, Snyder first discovered her interest in music therapy in high school.
+In October 2008, when Collier began providing music therapy to patients at the Aflac Cancer Center, Snyder was hired as music therapist in inpatient rehabilitation at Scottish Rite, essentially doubling the size of the music therapy program.
+Using music to help infants and young adults recover from stroke and brain injury, Snyder first discovered her interest in music therapy in high school.

 "I wanted to do something to help people in my life," she said.
 "I started reading books about psychology and music and the impact of music on the brain.
 By the time I was a junior or senior in high school I knew music therapy was definitely what I wanted to do."

 Through the use of guitars, pianos, drums and singing, Snyder uses patients' preferred music to help them recover their speech, language abilities and cognitive skills.
 Rather than using weights or exercise, Snyder's sessions consist of learning to play instruments or utilizing the rhythm in a familiar song to help them walk again.

 "Oftentimes music can really be the breakthrough point for them to get them started and it might open up that pathway to being able to talk again or it might help organize their body muscles enough to get those first steps in again," she said.

 Snyder often works alongside other therapists and when she isn't available to participate in sessions she puts together individual music programs on an iPod system that patients can use in her absence.